Little histories about Gavaudun castle

 Le roi Jacques et Gavaudun Ont tous deux un sort commun : L'un vient de perdre l'Angleterre, Au jeu l'autre a perdu sa terre...

 Several owners succeeded one another… until the French Revolution.
-At that time (in 1793), the castle was probably still “perfectly fit to live in”.
-Yes, but they ordered its demolition… Gavaudun was listed as a Historical Monument in 1987, and today, we can visit it!
+In 1793, the castle was probably still “perfectly fit to live in”.
+But they ordered its demolition…

 Sitting on a 300 metres long rock, the fortress of Gavaudun is impregnable!
-Look at those high, high walls… Except the keep, all the other buildings are in ruins: the primitive keep dates back to the 12th c., re-raised in the 14th c.; it has 6 floors.
+Look at those high, high walls… The primitive keep dates back to the 12th c., re-raised in the 14th c.; it has 6 floors.
 The former main building was 30 metres long and 10 metres large.
 Inside, we had a ground floor and a storey.